Guide for Authors

 1. The manuscripts should be typed in format A4, 1.5-spaced, with 2.0 cm margins, printing type 12 Times New Roman, in Microsoft Word.

-3. The abstract should be written on the title page and limited from 220 to 240 words.
-The abstract of research articles should have four parts: Background, Material and methods, Results, Conclusions.
-The abstract of review articles should have two parts: Background and Conclusions.
+5. The abstract should be written on the title page and limited from 220 to 240 words.
+The abstract of original article should have 4 parts: Background, Material and methods, Results, Conclusions.
+The abstract of review article should have 2 parts: Background and Conclusions.
 The abstract should end with 3 to 6 key words.

 Submission and Peer Review Process